Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Can I change my major later?

-Yes, at most schools.
-However, transferring into highly competitive programs after enrollment can be difficult.
-Research each college carefully.
+Yes, but switching into competitive programs can be difficult.

 Is it better to apply undeclared if I am unsure?